netdesignr/remove-admin-toolbar/README.md

 This super light weight plugin helps Wordpress users hide the admin toolbar completely or partially within seconds.

-The plugin comes with three options:
+The plugin comes with tshree options:

 1. Hide from all
 2. Hide from all except Administrators